- For Intended Parents

 As an intended parent within a same-sex relationship, you likely feel a range of emotions at the thought of trying to have a biological baby.
 You may be filled with excitement and joy over the idea of finally being able to welcome your new family member, or you may feel stress over complications of third-party IVF and worries about your surrogate’s wellbeing.

-These are all common worries, regardless of familial structure or parenting type, and it just means you’re going to be an amazing parent.
+These are all common worries, regardless of familial structure or parenting type, and it just means you’ll be an amazing parent.
 However, although many same-sex parents will need both an egg donor and a surrogate to conceive their child, almost all gay parents attest to the emotional rewards that greatly overshadow any hardships throughout this journey.

 The key to success?
 A compassionate, knowledgeable egg donor and surrogate agency (and fertility clinic) to guide you throughout this life-changing process.